eliovr/visualgng/README.md

 The instantiated VisualGNG object can be used in other paragraphs for different purposes.
 Following the previous example with the `gng` object:

 - `gng.parallelCoodinates()`: will display a parallel coordinates plot representing the units in the GNG model.
 This plot dynamically updates along with the GNG's force-directed graph.
-- `gng.kmeans`: takes an integer and returns a `KMeansModel`.
+- `gng.kmeans`: takes a number for k as an integer and returns a `KMeansModel`.
 Will run K-means on the trained units' prototypes and visually encode the result in the force-directed graph.
 - `gng.computeDensity()`: will compute the true density and update the nodes in the graph accordingly.
 - `gng.model`: returns the `GNGModel` instance.
 This can be used as a transformer (in the SparkML sense) on new data.
 - `gng.getPredictions`: takes a boolean (optional, default = false) and returns a `DataFrame`.
 It will apply the original data to the trained model and assign units' ids to each data point.
 If the true is given, then it will also provide the Euclidean distance to the corresponding unit.